scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 If everything works well, you’ll see output that looks like that.
 Welcome to the world of testing Scala applications with sbt and ScalaTest.

-### Multiple types of tests
+### Support for many types of tests

-This example demonstrated a style of testing that is similar to xUnit testing, with a few benefits of the *Behavior-Driven Development* (BDD) style.
-But as mentioned, ScalaTest is flexible and you can also write tests using other styles.
+This example demonstrates a style of testing that’s similar to xUnit *Test-Driven Development* (TDD) style testing, with a few benefits of the *Behavior-Driven Development* (BDD) style.

+As mentioned, ScalaTest is flexible and you can also write tests using other styles, such as a style similar to Ruby’s RSpec.
+You can also use mock objects, property-based testing, and use ScalaTest to test Scala.js code.

 See the User Guide on the [ScalaTest website](https://www.scalatest.org) for more details on the different testing styles that are available.